jrstrunk/tempo/README.md

 # Tempo

-A lightweight and Gleamy datetime library!
+A human-friendly, mockable datetime library!

 Only run a task past a certain time of day, calculate the difference beteen times and dates, time long running tasks, parse and format datetimes, and more!
 Over 400 unit tests, contributions welcome!